Whisky Experience at Home with Once Upon a Whisky

 What is Peat?

 Peat, or turf, is created by decomposing wetland vegetation such as roots, moss and heather in a constantly waterlogged environment.
 The scarcity of oxygen underwater leads to partial, slow decomposition of the organic matter, while the upper layers create pressure on the base.
-This layer of “dead plants” builds up in layers and is eventually broken down by microbes.
-In the summer months, the peat is usually “cut” – extracted and let dry so that it can be turned into combustible – and this is how it entered the whisky-making process.
+This “dead plants” layer builds up in layers and is eventually broken down by microbes.
+In the summer months, the peat is usually “cut” – extracted and let dry so that it can be turned into combustible – and this is how it enters the whisky-making process.

 Peat and Whisky